BMW to offer 2,000 euro bonus for trade-in of older diesel cars

 1 Min Read

-FRANKFURT (Reuters) - BMW (BMWG.DE) announced plans on Wednesday to offer owners of older diesel passenger cars designed to meet the Euro-4 or lower emissions standards a bonus of up to 2,000 euros when they trade in their vehicle for a new lower-emissions car.
+FRANKFURT, Aug 2 (Reuters) - BMW announced plans on Wednesday to offer owners of older diesel passenger cars designed to meet the Euro-4 or lower emissions standards a bonus of up to 2,000 euros when they trade in their vehicle for a new lower-emissions car.

 It said in a statement the new vehicle would have to be either a BMW i3 electric car, a plug-in hybrid or a Euro 6-standard vehicle.